Attosecond quantum optical interferometry: RESULTS

+A value of $\gamma = 1$, or equivalently $S_{\text{lin}}(\hat{\rho}_q) = 0$, corresponds to a pure state $\hat{\rho}_q$, implying the absence of entanglement between the $q$-th harmonic and all other modes.~Under the assumption that the global quantum optical state remains pure, which is ensured in our treatment by the purity of the initial state [Eq.~\eqref{Eq:init:state}] and the unitary evolution [Eq.~\eqref{Eq:vNdiff}] (see Supplementary Material for an alternative derivation), the linear entropy provides a valid measure of entanglement between the $q$-th harmonic and the remaining modes.~If global purity were not guaranteed, reduced mixedness could also arise from correlations with an external system or from an initially mixed state, and the linear entropy would no longer constitute a faithful entanglement measure.

-A value of $\gamma = 1$, or equivalently $S_{\text{lin}}(\hat{\rho}_q) = 0$, corresponds to a pure state $\hat{\rho}_q$, implying the absence of entanglement between the $q$-th harmonic and all other modes.
-Figure~\ref{fig:correlations}~(c) shows the linear entropy $S_{\text{lin}}(\hat{\rho}_q)$ for different harmonic orders as a function of the two-color phase $\phi$.~Overall, we find a significant degree of entanglement that oscillates with $\phi$, reaching its maximum values for the even harmonics.
-In contrast, for the odd orders, $S_{\text{lin}}(\hat{\rho}_q)$ remains close to zero, particularly within the plateau region $q_{\text{odd}}\in[9,21]$.~Beyond the HHG cutoff, around $q = 21$, the entanglement rapidly vanishes for both even and odd harmonics, as these modes approach a vacuum state.
-These results highlight that driving HHG with quantum light leads to the generation of harmonics that are not only classically but also quantum correlated.
-Moreover, the $\omega-2\omega$ configuration provides means to selectively enhance or suppress both types of correlations, and to actively control them via the two-color delay.
+Figure~\ref{fig:correlations}~(e) shows the linear entropy $S_{\text{lin}}(\hat{\rho}_q)$ for different harmonic orders as a function of the two-color phase $\phi$.~Overall, we find a significant degree of entanglement that oscillates with $\phi$, reaching its maximum values for the even harmonics.~In contrast, for the odd orders, $S_{\text{lin}}(\hat{\rho}_q)$ remains close to zero, particularly within the plateau region $q_{\text{odd}}\in[9,21]$.~Beyond the HHG cutoff, around $q = 21$, the entanglement rapidly vanishes for both even and odd harmonics, as these modes approach a vacuum state.~The oscillatory behavior of $\gamma_q$ with $\phi$ originates from the phase-dependent interference between the $\omega$ and $2\omega$ driving fields, which modulates the instantaneous field intensity experienced by the medium~\cite{pedatzur2015attosecond}.
+In the presence of squeezing, these intensity fluctuations translate into phase-dependent quantum correlations between the driving field and the emitted harmonics.
+Higher harmonic orders, being more sensitive to intensity variations, therefore exhibit a stronger modulation of the linear entropy as a function of the relative phase.

+Finally, the presence of entanglement between the $q$-th harmonic and the remaining modes is not incompatible with the absence of pair-wise harmonic entanglement.~Taken together, these observations indicate the emergence of multipartite correlations involving the driving field and multiple harmonic modes which, when reduced to single- or two-harmonic subsystems, manifest as reduced purity while remaining compatible with classically correlated mixtures at the pair-wise level.~In this context, our results demonstrate that driving HHG with bright quantum light enables controlled generation of correlated harmonics, with the $\omega-2\omega$ configuration providing a tunable mechanism to enhance or suppress these correlations via the two-color delay.~This conclusion, however, holds within the strong-field and low-depletion regimes considered here (see Supplementary Material for further discussion).~Beyond this regime, genuinely squeezed and entangled harmonic states may arise even when coherent states are used as drivers in gaseous~\cite{stammer2024entanglement}, semiconductor~\cite{theidel2024evidence}, and strongly correlated~\cite{lange2024electron} materials.